wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-mobile-device-management/includes/2-explore.md

 :::image type="content" source="../media/basic-mobility-security-access-control-flow-0f850383.jpg" alt-text="diagram showing what happens when a user with a new device signs in to an application that supports access control with MDM for Microsoft 365":::

-**Additional reading.** For more information, see [Capabilities of built-in Mobile Device Management for Office 365](https://support.office.com/article/capabilities-of-built-in-mobile-device-management-for-office-365-a1da44e5-7475-4992-be91-9ccec25905b0?azure-portal=true).

 ## Knowledge check

 Choose the best response for the following question.
 Then select “Check your answers.”